nealfennimore/redux-saga-injector/README.md

 ### Use HOC with react-redux-injector

-By utilizing our [sister package](https://github.com/nealfennimore/redux-reducer-injector), you can dynamic inject reducers and sagas on the fly.
+By utilizing our [sister package](https://github.com/nealfennimore/redux-reducer-injector), you can dynamically inject reducers and sagas on the fly.

 ```js
 import { compose } from 'redux';